ParallelTask/dinoloop/wiki/attributes.md

 ```
 ## @SendsResponse()
 If you would like to have action method responding to request, then decorate `@SendsResponse()`.
-Pretty useful in situations like *file downloads or uploads or more ...*
+Pretty useful in situations like *file downloads/uploads or more ...*

 * When action wants to send response using `response`.
 ```